felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.13.0-rc3 =

-(2017/03/04) Added support for the WP Recipe Maker and WP Ultimate Recipe plugins (Pro version).
+(2017/03/04) Added several new recipe options in the Social Settings metabox (Pro version).
+Added support for the WP Recipe Maker and WP Ultimate Recipe plugins (Pro version).

 = 1.12.3-1 =